 - Revoke Community Supervision — The judge may decide to cancel an alleged offender’s community supervision and impose the entire jail or prison sentence that was possible for the original underlying criminal offense.

-Texas Resources for Violation of Probation
+Texas Resources for Violating Your Probation

 Community Supervision and Corrections Department | Denton County, Texas — On this website, you can learn more about the Denton County Community Supervision and Corrections Department.
 Read about its mission statement, find answers to frequently asked questions, and pay fines and court costs.
 The Community Supervision and Corrections Department has five locations in the county, including the following office: